 - Bottled lemon juice is called for to get the assured acidity.

-- If you are using liquid stevia, depending on how sweet your berries are and aren’t, and the taste buds of your crowd, you may want an extra teaspoon of liquid stevia (won’t affect calories.)
+- For stevia as an alternative sweetener, Better Stevia liquid stevia was the stevia used.
+If you go this route, depending on how sweet your berries are and aren’t, and the taste buds of your crowd, you may want an extra teaspoon of liquid stevia (won’t affect calories.)

 Using frozen strawberries